Nailing down the earnings event time to the millisecond

 # headlines should not include "to report" -- these news are

-# not the actually earnings results, but just a notification that
+# not the actual earnings results, but just a notification that

 # the company will release earnings soon.